pixel-point/pixelpoint-website/src/case-studies/flagsmith/index.md

   - Built a flexible landing page constructor
   - Two-fold increase in revenue
   - Github Stars increase from 200 to 1.4k
-  - Flagsmith made it to Product Hunt top #5
+  - 'Flagsmith made it to Product Hunt top #5'
 isOpenSource: true
 position: 4
 ---